billbrod/spatial-frequency-preferences/README.md

 Eventually, the Snakefile will be updated to include all the steps, but for now, the following the analysis steps:

-1. Create the stimuli (`python -m sfp.stimuli subject_name -c
+1. Create the stimuli (`python sfp/stimuli.py subject_name -c
    -i`).
 After you run this the first time (and thus create the unshuffled stimuli), you probably only need the `-i` flag to create the index.